holidayextras/holidayextras.github.com/_posts/2015-10-22-clever-git.md

 Other people might do: `git add -p path/to/file`.
 Even better, you can see hunks of changes which you want to stage for each file, rather than blindly staging a whole file's changes.

-However not as many people know of: `git add -i`.
+However not as many people know of interactive staging: `git add -i`.
 This opens up more options for your changes.
 It lets you hand pick what changes you want to stage, see the diff for each file or revert certain file changes, all in once centralised place.

+Git also have a great article on how to make the most of [interactive staging](https://git-scm.com/book/en/v2/Git-Tools-Interactive-Staging).

 Using interactive staging of files, along with rebasing master will leave you and your projects in a happy place.